dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 ```

-Just as it was important for us to automate the selection of the audio device when using Pyo, it was important for us to automate the selection of the SensorTile without inputting the MAC address of the device.
+Just as it was important for us to automate the selection of the audio device when using _pyo_, it was important for us to automate the selection of the SensorTile without inputting the MAC address of the device.
 For this, the `BleakScanner` would search for a device with a name property equal to the name of the device:

 ```python
 async def scan_ST_address(firmware_name: str) -> str: